-- 1. Intentional: requires the willful and malicious commitment of an act with the intent to cause the death of the unborn child: - 2.
-As the result of committing specific crimes: requires that the defendant cause the death of the unborn child in perpetrating or attempting to commit arson, rape or a sex offense, robbery, kidnapping, burglary, or other felony committed or attempted with the use of a deadly weapon; and. - 3.
-Inherently dangerous: requires that the defendant committed an act that is reckless and wanton disregard of life.
+- 1. Intentional: requires the willful and malicious commitment of an act with the intent to cause the death of the unborn child; - 2.
+Inherently dangerous: requires that the defendant committed an act that is reckless and wanton disregard of life; and - 3.
+As the result of committing specific crimes: requires that the defendant cause the death of the unborn child in perpetrating or attempting to commit arson, rape or a sex offense, robbery, kidnapping, burglary, or other felony committed or attempted with the use of a deadly weapon.

-The offenses at (1) and (2) are classified as Class A felonies, with the punishment being life in prison without parole.
+The offenses are classified as Class A felonies, with the punishment being life in prison without parole.
 The death penalty cannot be imposed under the act.
-The offense at (3) is classified as second degree murder pursuant to G.S.
-14-17.